Want to know the reason why every prepper need a pit bull? Read on and find out why!

 I wasn’t always a fan of the Pit Bull breed.
 Like most people, I was completely ignorant about Pit Bulls.
-I believed the hype of how the breed could never be trusted due to their killer instinct.
+I believed the hype about how the breed could never be trusted due to their killer instinct.
 I held these beliefs for quite some time.
 But that all changed a decade ago…

 That’s when I met my wife.
 She is an animal lover and was involved with volunteering at pet adoption events.
 There was a big adoption/fostering event coming up in Newark, NJ and she asked me if I would volunteer since they were short on help.
-We were still in our “courting” stage and I wanted to impress her so I agreed to volunteer at this event.
+We were still in our “courting” stage and I wanted to impress her, so I agreed to volunteer at this event.

 I took the leash that was handed to me and a spec sheet with details about my dog.
 I couldn’t really look at the sheet because I was too busy trying to maintain my bearings and to not project fear.
-Somewhere I had read that if a Pit Bull smells fear on you, it’s over!
+Somewhere, I had read if a Pit Bull smells fear on you, it’s over!
 Looking at the spec sheet I saw in big bold letters the header stated, “Hello, I’m Darla!”

 My wife and I continued to volunteer at other adoption events and at the local shelters.
-While volunteering at one of these shelters my wife came across a Pit Bull that had been severely mistreated.
-He was a white Pit Bull but at the time, my wife couldn’t make out his color because his coat was covered with filth.
+While volunteering at one of these shelters, my wife came across a Pit Bull that had been severely mistreated.
+He was a white Pit Bull, but at the time, my wife couldn’t make out his color because his coat was covered with filth.
 She brought the little guy home and we named him Bruno.

 Bruno has spent many hours out in the field with me and Manchester, my Jack Russell Terrier.
-Within all those countless hours of training and working on preparedness skills, I learned a few things about the Pit Bull breed.
+With all those countless hours of training and working on preparedness skills, I learned a few things about the Pit Bull breed.

 2. Pit Bulls Are Excellent Swimmers

 Being that the Pit Bull is a proficient swimmer, they can also help you gather food.
-I have several friends that take their Pit Bulls hunting and use them to retrieve water fowl during their hunting trips.
-Bruno has yet to retrieve any ducks for me but he is a skilled tennis ball and tree branch retriever from the local watering hole. 😉
+I have several friends that take their Pit Bulls hunting and use them to retrieve waterfowl during their hunting trips.
+Bruno has yet to retrieve any ducks for me, but he is a skilled tennis ball and tree branch retriever from the local watering hole. 😉

 3. Pit Bulls Have Excellent Endurance